 Dominos Pizza Enterprises's score of 41 is higher than 71% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Domino's Pizza Enterprises reported total greenhouse gas emissions of approximately 1,510 kg CO2e.
-This marks an increase from 2022, when emissions were about 1,440 kg CO2e, and from 2021, which recorded approximately 1,360 kg CO2e.
-The company has not disclosed specific data for Scope 1, 2, or 3 emissions.
+In 2023, Domino's Pizza Enterprises reported total carbon emissions of approximately 1,510 kg CO2e, a slight increase from 1,440 kg CO2e in 2022 and 1,360 kg CO2e in 2021.
+The company has not disclosed specific data for Scope 1, 2, or 3 emissions, indicating a need for further transparency in its emissions reporting.
 Domino's has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2050.
 Near-term targets include a 46.2% reduction in absolute Scope 1 and 2 emissions by FY2031, based on a FY2021 baseline.
 Additionally, the company plans to reduce Scope 3 emissions by 55% per pizza sold within the same timeframe.
-Long-term goals include a 90% reduction in absolute emissions across all scopes by FY2050, with a specific target of reducing Scope 3 emissions related to deforestation-linked commodities by 80% by the same year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to meet the 1.5°C ambition of the Paris Agreement.
-Domino's commitment to sustainability is further underscored by its pledge to ensure that the electricity supply to all stores will be carbon neutral by 2030.
+Long-term goals include a 90% reduction in absolute emissions across all scopes by FY2050, with specific targets for Scope 3 emissions related to deforestation-linked commodities, aiming for an 80% reduction by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and reflect a commitment to the 1.5°C ambition of the Paris Agreement.
+Overall, Domino's Pizza Enterprises is actively working towards significant emissions reductions and has established a clear pathway to achieve its climate goals, although further details on specific emissions sources would enhance its accountability and transparency.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.